WebGateConsultingAG/CloudeeCMS/README.md

 ## Serverless CMS for AWS
 by [WebGate Consulting AG](https://www.webgate.biz) - Switzerland

-CloudeeCMS is a serverless content management system to manage and publish serverless webpages in the Amazon Web Services cloud!
+CloudeeCMS is a serverless web content management system to manage and publish serverless webpages in the Amazon Web Services cloud!
 No EC2 servers required!